Why do Colour Streaks Occur?

 PA to HDPE

-Extrusion Blow Molding Material Change with EasyPurge Purging Compound PA to HDPE Goal: Material change and Black Specks Removal Summary: Machine: Moretti Extruder Diameter: 100 mm Material: PA to HDPE Colour: Black to Clear Industry: Automotive Factory Location:...
+Extrusion Blow Molding Material Change with EasyPurge Purging Compound PA to HDPE Material Change Goal: PA to HDPE Material change and Black Specks Removal Summary: Machine: Moretti Extruder Diameter: 100 mm Material: PA to HDPE Colour: Black to Clear Industry:...

 POM BLACK to PA CLEAR